fossabot/nano/README.md

 Big thanks to the StackOverflow community; they helped me find some nice CSS workarounds for some things (like missing images).
 I quoted the posts I used when I used them.

-Special thanks to [Rishi](https://github.com/rveerepalli) for staying up late on the day before the launch of v0.3.
+Special thanks to [Rishi](https://github.com/rveerepalli) for staying up late on the day before the launch of v0.3 to help fix some issues.